What’s Your Recourse If You Are Injured As A Passenger In A Car Accident?

 Fault – The Driver of The Car You’re Riding In

 If the driver of the vehicle you’re riding in as a passenger is deemed to be at-fault for the collision, that individual is liable.
 You have the legal right to file a claim against his or her auto insurance carrier.

 There is, however, one caveat in this situation.
 If you’re related to the driver, the insurance company considers you to be covered by the driver’s policy.
 In this circumstance, filing a liability claim as a passenger would be the same as the driver filing a liability claim against his or her own insurance.
 Obviously that doesn’t make sense and isn’t permitted.

 Fault – The Driver of The Other Car

-If the other drive is found to be at fault for the collision, you can file a liability claims against the other party.
+If the other driver is found to be at fault for the collision, you can file a liability claim against the other party.
 (The driver of the car you’re riding in can also file a separate liability claim against the negligent driver.)